Streets of Rage (video game): Soundtrack

 The game's soundtrack was acclaimed, with several soundtrack albums being released.
+The soundtrack was composed by Yuzo Koshiro.

+When the game began development in 1990, Koshiro was influenced by electronic dance music, specifically house and techno, and wanted to introduce those sounds to video games.
+The soundtrack also shows the influence of contemporary R&B and hip hop music.
+Koshiro said "the most important element in recreating club music sounds for the games was to emulate the timbre and percussion sounds of Roland's rhythm machines" (the most famous models being the TR-606, TR-707, TR-808, and TR-909), stating "it wouldn't be an exaggeration to say that that sound defined the genre."

+Koshiro was influenced by "the swinging rhythms that characterized breakbeats," especially the "ground beat" (used in Ippu-Do's "Sail On" in 1983, Soul II Soul's "Keep On Movin'" in 1988, and Enigma's "Sadeness" in 1989) which inspired "The Street of Rage" title track.

-The soundtracks were composed by Yuzo Koshiro.
-Another musician, Motohiro Kawashima, helped on the second, providing a few tracks, and making even more for the third.
+Koshiro went on to compose the sequel's soundtrack.
+Another musician, Motohiro Kawashima, helped on the second game, providing a few tracks, and making more for the third.
 Three soundtrack CDs were released in all, each of which now sell for high prices at auction and in Japanese markets.

-When the first game's development began in 1990, Koshiro was influenced by electronic dance music, specifically house and techno, and wanted to be the among the first to introduce those sounds in video games.
-The soundtrack shows the influence of contemporary R&B and hip hop music.
-Koshiro said "the most important element in recreating club music sounds for the games was to emulate the timbre and percussion sounds of Roland's rhythm machines" (the most famous models being the TR-606, TR-707, TR-808, and TR-909), stating that "it wouldn't be an exaggeration to say that that sound defined the genre."